OriyaDesu/kaspresso-marathon-allure-poc/README.md

 - **Habit Tracker** — a simple Jetpack Compose application used as a target for UI testing.
 - **Kaspresso UI tests** — native Android UI tests with readable step-based DSL.
-- **Marathon** — parallel test execution with video recording and logcat collection.
+- **Marathon** — Android test execution with failure-only video recording, logcat collection and execution metadata.
 - **Allure Merge** — a small Kotlin utility that combines device-side Kaspresso Allure results with Marathon runner-side artifacts into a single Allure report.

 ---